NickyMeuleman/nicky-blog/content/json-schema/index.md

 - Title and description are meant to describe the file that follows this schema.
 - The entire file should be of the type `object` (which isn't a problem, since it's `json`)
 - Only the (top-level) properties/keys we declare are accepted.
-- Each one of those properties should be of a specified type.
+- Each one of those properties should be of the specified type.

-Here I tried to specify the season as `"2018"`
+Here I tried to define the season as `"2018"`

 ![incorrect type error](expected-integer.png)

-Now: a taste of something more complex.
+Now: something more complex.

 ```json
 // drivers.schema.json